Renata7-hub/sda-jdbc/README.md

 JavaFX based frontend

 ## Functionalities
-User Interface
+### User Interface
 Within the console/graphic view, the user should be able to select one of the following options:

 adding specific locations to the database displaying currently added locations downloading weather values

-Adding a location
+### Adding a location
 The user should be able to add a location to the database by entering the following values:

-id
+-id
-longitude and latitude
+-longitude and latitude
-region
+-region
-country name
+-country name

 Additionally, as part of the task, the user should ensure appropriate validation:

-id - optional: UUID format
+-id - optional: UUID format
-longitude and latitude according to geographical values ​​(latitude: -90 -> S, 90 -> N, longitude: -180 -> W, 180 -> E)
+-longitude and latitude according to geographical values ​​(latitude: -90 -> S, 90 -> N, longitude: -180 -> W, 180 -> E)
-city name - cannot be empty
+-city name - cannot be empty
-region - optional: may be null
+-region - optional: may be null
-Country name - cannot be empty
+-Country name - cannot be empty
 If incorrect data are entered, the user should be notified via an appropriate message.

-Display of available locations
+### Display of available locations
 By selecting the menu option, the user should be able to see all locations entered into the database.

-Downloading weather data
+### Downloading weather data
 Downloading weather data from external services
 Under this option, the user should be able to download data from e.g. the following systems: